 Many people don’t have symptoms from cysts, but if you do, you’re likely to experience:

 The cause of pancreatic cysts is usually not determined.
 They may develop after an abdominal injury or following pancreatitis.
-Having gallstones and a history of alcohol abuse may also increase your risk for developing pancreatic cysts.
+Having gallstones and a history of alcohol abuse may also increase your risk of developing pancreatic cysts.

 Mucinous cystadenomas are always surgically removed before they spread and become invasive pancreatic cancer.
 Mucinous ductal ectasia is a slow-growing tumor, but since it can also become invasive pancreatic cancer, surgical removal is often recommended.